-In one of the comments on yesterday blog Venkat asked me whether I thought that leaders are born or are created.
+In one of the comments on yesterday’s blog, Venkat asked me whether I thought that leaders are born or are created.

 There is a lot of debate and study on this and the evidence doesn’t seem overly conclusive.

-Some of the things which I think make me a good leader, such as my determination and my competitiveness, these are certainly characteristics that I was born with.
-These are not something I was taught, nor were they nurtured in my by my parents.
+Some of the things which I think make me a good leader, such as my determination and my competitiveness, are certain characteristics that I was born with.
+These are not something I was taught, nor were they nurtured in me by my parents.
 It’s just the way I am and always have been.

-My understanding of how teams work together, the value of teamwork, and team spirit this came to me through my love of sports, this is clearly something that I learned, and not something I was born with.
+My understanding of how teams work together, the value of teamwork, and team spirit came to me through my love of sports, this is clearly something that I learned and not something I was born with.

 Being able to inspire people, make people want to follow me, much of this comes from my personality, something I was lucky enough to be born with.